ggerganov/ggml/docs/gguf.md

 };

 struct gguf_metadata_kv_t {
-    // A standard GGUF string, with the following caveats:
+    // The key of the metadata.
+It is a standard GGUF string, with the following caveats:
     // - It must be a valid ASCII string.
     // - It must be a hierarchical key, where each segment is `lower_snake_case` and separated by a `.`.
-    // - It must be at most 2^16-1 bytes long.
+    // - It must be at most 2^16-1/65535 bytes long.
     // Any keys that do not follow these rules are invalid. gguf_string_t key;